Falstersvej District

-A Preservation-Oriented Development Plan in Middelfart
+A preservation-oriented development plan in Middelfart

-How can we preserve the identity and distinctive raw aesthetic in the transformation of former industrial areas, while at the same time renewing the sites for future life and ensuring the lowest possible resource consumption?
+How can we preserve the identity and distinctive unpolished aesthetic in the transformation of former industrial areas, while at the same time renewing the sites for future life and ensuring the lowest possible resource consumption?

 As our cities grow, the transformation of decommissioned industrial areas increasingly becomes part of new planning strategies.
 These sites also carry cultural heritage and important stories about the development of the city and society.
 At the same time, construction in Denmark accounts for around 30% of the country’s total CO₂ emissions.
 It is therefore crucial to develop new practices for preservation-oriented development plans.